OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 Because subdomains can write cookies to the parent domains and because cookies can be set for the domain over plain HTTP connections this technique works as long as you are sure that your subdomains are fully secured and only accept HTTPS connections.

-To enhance the security of this solution include the token in an encrypted cookie - other than the authentication cookie (since they are often shared within subdomains) - and then at the server side match it (after decrypting the encrypted cookie) with the token in hidden form field or parameter/header for ajax calls.
+To enhance the security of this solution include the token in an encrypted cookie - other than the authentication cookie (since they are often shared within subdomains) - and then at the server side match it (after decrypting the encrypted cookie) with the token in hidden form field or parameter/header for AJAX calls.
 This works because a sub domain has no way to over-write an properly crafted encrypted cookie without the necessary information such as encryption key.

 A simpler alternative to an encrypted cookie is to hash the token with a secret salt known only by the server and place this value in a cookie.
 This is similar to an encrypted cookie (both require knowledge only the server holds), but is less computationally intensive than encrypting and decrypting the cookie.
 Whether encryption or a salted-hash is used, an attacker won't be able to recreate the cookie value from the plain token without knowledge of the server secrets.